How Surcharge Works

 Surcharges are typically meant to cover the merchant's costs for processing credit card payments, while convenience fees are for providing a convenient payment or service option.
 Surcharges are subject to rules and regulations, and may be prohibited or restricted in some states, while convenience fees are legal in all 50 states.

 Need help making a decision?
-Please reach out to help@paypack.ai and we will guide you through the process!
+Contact PayPack Support and we will guide you through the process!

 When enabled, the fee can be applied across any PayPack charge on the customer, quote, sales order, invoice, or invoice group.
 The fee can be configured to apply globally or specifically to a transaction.